Associative Submanifolds of the 7-Sphere: Homogeneous examples

 We now conclude with the following result.

-\begin{prop} Let $A$ be a connected, non-simple, associative 3-fold in $\mathcal{S}^7$ which is an orbit of the $\SU(2)$ action given in \eq{su2action2eq}.
-Then, up to rigid motion, either $A=A_2$ as given in Example \ref{su2ex1}, or $A=A_3$ as given in Example \ref{su2ex2}. \end{prop}
+\begin{prop} Let $A$ be a connected, non-totally geodesic, associative 3-fold in $\mathcal{S}^7$ which is an orbit of the $\SU(2)$ action given in \eq{su2action2eq}.
+Up to rigid motion, either $A=A_2$ as given in Example \ref{su2ex1}, or $A=A_3$ as given in Example \ref{su2ex2}. \end{prop}

 Proposition \ref{su2action2prop} gives an explicit example of an associative 3-fold in $\mathcal{S}^7$ which does not arise from other geometries and hence a new example of a Cayley cone.

 \begin{note} Combining Propositions \ref{u1prop}, \ref{su2action1prop} and \ref{su2action2prop} leads to Theorem \ref{fullthm}. \end{note}